What does the course cover?

 Where is it hosted?

+The module is facilitated live online and participants have opportunities to interact with the trainer and their peers, sharing experience and asking questions.
 Our interactive online modules are hosted on Zoom.
 However, participants are not required to download an app and may join through a browser.
 Participants will receive instructions on how to join the module after registration.

 Any questions?
 Please contact Middle.East@redr.org.uk, or check out our Terms & Conditions here.